raj0ds/Rajeev_Anand_resume/README.md

-# resume.md
+# Composition of the Repository
+## 1.resume.md
 ##### This file contains:
 ###### - Educational Details
 ###### -Certifications
 ###### - Contact info

-## Two projects as sample of the works
+## 2. Two projects as sample of the works